karmakoder/alexa-opentable/README.md

 # alexa-opentable
+Voice definetely feels like next frontier of the human interactivity with machines.
-An alexa hack to make a restaurant reservation.
+Here is an alexa hack to make a restaurant reservation using OpenTable.
 This nodejs app uses unofficial openTableAPI http://opentable.herokuapp.com/ to get the reservation URL of a restaurant.
 Unfortunately, AopenTable doesnt expose an api end-point to make an actual reservation so we have built a hack to make reservation using horseman npm module.